tinyredinc/notes/ai/gpt_prompt.md

 ## Writing Aid

-Different writing scenarios require varying degrees of manipulation.
+Different writing scenarios require varying degrees of manipulation in paragraphs.
 Sometimes, paragraphs need to be entirely rephrased with a completely different tone, such as turning drafted business terms into a legal document.
 However, at times it's better to retain as much of the original flavor and personal style as possible, like when writing a personal email.
 These prompts are designed to correct your writing while offering different levels of adaptation to your original writing style.

 - [High] Degree of Manipulation
   ```